ttk1/py-rcon/README.md

 # py-rcon

-This is Python implementation of RCON.
+This is a Python implementation of RCON mainly for Minecraft.

 ## Requirements